nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Examples:
 * `editb r/1 b/2 p/90069009 s/03-28-2021` Edits the phone number and start date of 2nd booking of the 1st residence to be
 `90069009` and `03-28-2021` respectively.

+### Clearing all entries : `clear`

+Clears all entries from the residence tracker.
+Useful when users wish to clear all the sample data at once.

+Format: `clear`

 ### Exiting the program : `exit`